 (e) If identity of the individual is based on satisfactory evidence, a brief description of the method of identification and the identification credential presented, if any, including the date of issuance and expiration of any identification credential;

-(f) The address where the notarial act was performed if not the notary’s business address; and
+(f) The address where the notarial act was performed if not the notary’s business address;

+(g) If the notarial act is performed using an electronic notarization system or communication technology, or both, a notation identifying the system or technology, or both; and

-(g) The fee, if any, charged by the notary public.
+(h) The fee, if any, charged by the notary public.

 (4) If the journal of notary public is lost or stolen, the notary public must notify promptly the Secretary of State upon discovery that the journal is lost or stolen.